Josullivan93/Josullivan93.github.io/_pages/publications.md

 layout: page
 permalink: /publications/
 title: Publications
-description: Below are publications that have been produced as results of my research.
+description: Below are publications that have been produced as a result of my research.
 Also included is my PhD Thesis from which several papers are soon to be published.
-For details of In Prep papers, Conference Proceedings, and Open Source Projects see the relevant sections of my CV.
+For details of In Prep papers, Conference Proceedings see the relevant sections of my CV.
+For further details of the PawPrint open source project see the relevant [project page](https://josullivan93.github.io/projects/1_project/) or [the OSF repository](osf.io/kz6nw/).
 nav: true
 nav_order: 2
 ---